edeustace/assets-loader/README.md

 ### Release Notes

+### 0.9.4
+- Added the option to configure js/css specific settings
+- Added the config property 'deploy' to disable deployment for js/css specifically

 ### 0.9.3
 - Added ability for clients to use the assets processed by Assets Loader for deployment